 The choices the Jews made got them into trouble and set them apart from God yet He continually rescued them, drew them close, provided, guided, sheltered, healed, spoke and He never stopped.
-So many times we do the same thing, don’t we?
-We cry out to God in our pain: How have You loved us?! and we forget all the times we saw His unchanging goodness, His mighty works, the answered prayers, the needs met, the times of plenty and our many victories.
+We all do it – We demand answers from the Lord, shout accusations, shake Him off and cry out to God in our pain, How have You loved us?! and we forget all the times we saw His unchanging goodness, His mighty works, the answered prayers, the needs met, the times of plenty and our many victories.
 God is GOOD and we worship Him not because life is good, but because GOD is good!

-“The Lord has appeared… saying: Indeed, I have loved you with an everlasting love; therefore with lovingkindness I have drawn you.”
-(Jeremiah 31:3) The Lord desires your heart.
-He wants to come close, but you must invite Him.
-God is Light and is repelled by darkness and sin, but you don’t have to be perfect.
-Because of Jesus Christ, you are counted as worthy and righteous.
-The Lord has loved you.
-He has proven that and He is willing to remind you if you forget.
+Because of Jesus Christ, you don’t have to be perfect.
+You are counted as worthy and righteous.
+You are desired.
+The Lord has loved you with an everlasting love.
+We struggle to understand that because our love is conditional, temporary and flawed, but God has proven that and He is willing to remind you if you forget.
 If you find yourself crying out: How have You loved me?! ask God to show you, to bring to your memory the times He proved His love to you, to your family.
 “I will remember the years at the right hand of the Most High”, the Psalmist wrote in Psalm 77:10.
-In Malachi, the Lord made a point to restore worship back into order first.
+In the book of Malachi, the Lord made a point to restore worship back into order before He restored anything else.
 Why?
 Because He wants to connect with you.
 He loves you.
-That’s why I worship!
+That’s whe we worship!

 The Lord Wants to Show You More About His Everlasting Love!
 Read More Here: